ashthemech/AutoCAD-Learning/README.md

   * Learned how to create new text styles in the annotate tab in the home ribbon, creating Dims_MODEL and Labels_MODEL_300mm.
   * Learned how to use the multiline text box and single line text box and add a background mask.
   * Learned how to navigate the Dimension Style Manager and New Dimension Style dialogue boxes when creating a new dimension style.
+  * Placed dimension annotations to the conference table, setting the appropriate scale from the viewport and setting the override dim layer.

 <details>
 <summary> Annotation.dwg - Annotating Simple Designs in AutoCAD </summary>